Method admittance procedure Connected automated vehicle

 If the results from the above steps comply with requirements, the RDW may issue a ‘temporary admittance on the basis of an exemption’.
-This enables the applicant to gain practical experience, on the public road, with Intelligent Transport Systems (ITS).
+This enables the applicant to gain practical experience, on the public road, with Connected automated vehicle.

 The RDW then consults with road authorities to determine the need for additional measures or provisions.
 These measures may include supervision by road inspectors or security for road traffic control centres.

 The RDW may opt for specific requirements and conditions, e.g.:

 - monitoring and keeping a log.

 The exemption is valid for 1 year max.